"Enhancing the quality of life of all older Pennsylvanians by empowering diverse communities, the family and the individual."

 Property Tax/Rent Rebate Program

 Pennsylvanians age 65 and older, widows and widowers age 50 and older; and individuals with disabilities age 18 and older on limited incomes may be eligible to receive rebates on money paid for property taxes or rent during the prior year.
-The income limit is $35,000 a year for homeowners and $15,000 annually for renters (50 percent of Social Security income is excluded).
+Deadline to apply for a rebate on property taxes or rent paid in 2013 has been extended from June 30 to December 31, 2014.

 Beginning with claim year 2013, the Department of Revenue will pay property tax and rent rebate claims filed on behalf of claimants who lived at least one day during a claim year and meet all other eligibility criteria.
 Such claims can be filed by spouses, personal representatives or estates, on behalf of deceased claimants.